JunYuHuang/top-chess-cli/Planning.md

   - update chess notation parser to accept short algebraic notation with abbreviations
   - allow players to propose (agree or reject) a draw
   - allow a player to resign or forfeit the game (to let the opposing player to win by choice)
+  - uses ASCII characters to represent the game pieces
+    - e.g. `♟︎` for black pawn
+  - game turn screen displays
+    - pieces captured by white
+    - pieces captured by black

 ## Game Logic and Basic Pseudocode v1 (base game with saves and loads)